 When should I use a digital signature?

 A digital signature should be used whenever you want to prove to the recipient that you are the true sender of the email and that the email contents have not been modified.
-In an ideal world all email would be digitally signed; however, not all email clients can validate digital signatures.
-You may want to sign email only if you know that the recipient uses Outlook, OWA with the S/MIME extension, or other client that can verify the signature.
+In an ideal world, all email would be digitally signed; however, not all email clients can validate digital signatures.
+You might want to sign email only if you know that the recipient uses Outlook, OWA with the S/MIME extension, or another email client that can verify the signature.

 When should I encrypt email?

-Encryption is appropriate for transmitting Personally Identifiable Information or confidential information such as information covered by FERPA, HIPAA, GLB, PCI, etc. Anytime there is a name along with an identifying number (such as employee number, student ID number, grades or rosters information, etc.), encryption is appropriate.
+Encryption is appropriate for transmitting Personally Identifiable Information and/or confidential information, such as information covered by FERPA, HIPAA, GLB, PCI, etc. Anytime there is a name along with an identifying number (e.g., employee number, student ID number, grades or rosters information, etc.), encryption is appropriate.
 Encryption is not recommended for non-identifiable information or for general communication regarding meeting times, non-confidential info, etc. Overuse of encryption for normal business matters is not recommended.

 Will having encryption on my Outlook change or mess-up my email?

 No, everything will work exactly the same except that you will be able to send and receive encrypted messages when communicating with others who have encryption capabilities.

 What if I try to send encrypted email to someone who does not have encryption capabilities?